 • Managing communications (MS Teams channels and chats) and FIGs email, facilitating make-up hours, and support of large-scale role support systems, including SharePoint and Canvas

-• Support the annual large-scale recruitment process for FIG Leaders and Orientation Leaders through the entire process of recruitment, interviews, and hiring
+• Support the annual large-scale recruitment process for FIG Leaders through recruitment initiatives and FIG Leader interviews.

 Required qualifications